hvasbath/beat/docs/anaconda_installation.rst

-  conda create -n beat python=3.6 conda activate beat cd ~/src  # or whereever you keep the packages
+  conda create -n beat python=3.6 conda activate beat cd ~/src  # or wherever you keep the packages

 Download the beat source package from github (requires git to be installed on your machine)::